vjedulla/vjedulla.github.io/aboutme.md

 ### Background and Experience

 I hold a master's degree in __Computer Science: Data Science__ and also have the __AWS Solution Architect Associate__ certification under my belt.
 In my previous roles, I've had the opportunity to work with clients like *Unilever*, *RESA*, and *Brussels Airport*, where I focused on both Data Science and Engineering projects.
+My <a href="/assets/pdf/mando.pdf" target="_blank">current resume</a>.

 ### Let's Connect